 "What the heck is sour water going to do for me?"
 Well, I'm so glad you asked!

-Read on to find out the many benefits of lemon water in the morning (including for those of you who are sleepy heads and suffer from bad sleep and need to use a sleep apnea mouthpiece.
+Read on to find out the many benefits of lemon water in the morning.
 You'd be surprised by the sheer number of ways water with a bit of lemon juice can make you healthier.